 You can’t use every method to resolve a situation, and one method may work for some users, and others may not work.
 You can go through each of these methods and try out what works for you and what does not work in your situation.

-First and foremost, users should ensure that no unnecessary programs are running when Steam is open.
+First and foremost, you should ensure that no unnecessary programs are running when Steam is open.
 It reduces the chances of Steam conflict with other programs.
-Users can do so using the Task Manager, as seen below.
+You can do so using the Task Manager, as seen below.

-To access the Win + X menu, right-click the Start menu in Windows 10.
+- To access the press Win + X command in windows 10, and right-click the Start menu.

 You can terminate the additional program by right-clicking on the program and selecting “End Task.”